 Effect on yield and economics:

 Yield and economics were also affected by fertilizer levels and varieties, however their interaction was found non-significant.
 Among the NPK fertilizer levels, 125% RDF showed highest grain yield and straw yield (1357 and 2761 kg/ha), which further remained on par with 100% RDF.
-Moreover, the harvest index was also not significantly varied between 125% RDF and 100% RDF.
+Moreover, the harvest index was not significantly varied between 125% RDF and 100% RDF.
 The higher yield with increased RDF might be attributed to enhanced nutrient availability for instant uptake by the plants.
 Moreover, increased NPK fertilizer dose might enhance the photosynthesis and translocation of photosynthates from source to sink, which ultimately contributed to higher economic yield.
 Absolute control, where no fertilizers were added to the soil, recorded the lowest grain yield, straw yield and harvest index.
 These results corroborated with the results reported by Himasree (2021).
 The highest gross returns, net returns and benefit cost ratio were recorded in 125% RDF, which further found on par with 100% RDF.
 Higher grain yield and straw yield reported in these treatments contributed to increased returns.
 These results align with the results reported by Leela (2022) in proso millet.

 Among the varieties, pre release variety DHPM-6-3 produced the highest grain yield (1165 kg/ha), however, it was closely on par with the national check variety TNAU 202.
 The higher growth and yield attributing characters recorded might be the reason for increased grain and straw yield in these varieties.
 The lowest grain yield was recorded with TNPm 230, however, its straw yield was significantly higher (2642 kg/ha) than all other varieties.
 The harvest index was higher with TNAU 202 (33.45%), but remained on par with DHPM-6-3 (33.03%).
 These finding are in line with Nandini and Sridhara (2019).
 Considering the economics, the pre release variety DHPM-6-3 showed higher gross returns, net returns and benefit cost ratio, however it was closely followed by national check variety TNAU 202.